TheF1rstPancake/DestinyProject/blog/content/ClassArmorStats.rst

 This is probably because helmets seem to be more tailored towards each super, which means you are more likely to select pieces that boost your characters super abilities.
 This hypothesis is further backed by the fact that **all but one** exotic chestpieces for the Warlock have Sunsinger specific perks.
 Voidfang Vestements are the only exception here, which are tailored towards Axion Bolts, but come with a perk that gives you full grenade energy on respawn.
 This makes it a viable choice for Sunsingers too.
-Legs are the least used overall, and its probably because there are no legs (to my knoweldge) that offer subclass specific perks.
+Legs are the least used overall, and its probably because there are very few legs (to my knoweldge) that offer subclass specific perks.
+Titans have exotic boots that have specific perks for the Striker subclass.
+This explains why Strikers have an increased use of exotic boots compared to Defenders.
 Maybe we will see a change in The Taken King where subclass specific perks are more evenly distributed between helmets and the other slots.

 If you stack the bars, you see another interesting tid-bit.